josephg/bijective-varint-js/README.md

 For negative integers, we use protobuf's [zigzag encoding](https://protobuf.dev/programming-guides/encoding/) format.
 (0 encodes as 0, -1 encodes as 1, 1 encodes as 2, -2 encodes as 3, and so on).

+For more examples, or if you want to test compatibility with another implementation, see compatibility tests in [varint_tests.txt](varint_tests.txt).

 ## How to use it

 ```